If you’re looking to become an Uber private hire driver, heycar’s experts have listed some of the best car for Uber that will meet your needs.

 Looking to have the ‘wow factor’ that’ll give you the edge over rival Uber drivers?
 Splash out on the Mercedes-Benz S-Class - the firm’s luxury limo which rivals cars like the Audi A8 and BMW 7 Series.

-The latest model arrived in 2014 and can be picked up on the used market for a little more than £20,000.
-Look for a 2015 or newer model and it will qualify for Uber’s Lux status.
+The latest model arrived in 2021 and can be picked up on the used market from £65,000 for a hybrid version.
+Look for the earlier model from 2014 to 2020 and you'll find these costing from £20,000 and they still qualify for Uber Lux that can earn you more money per fare.

 The main rules for Uber are that the car must have been registered in 2006 or later, be a four-door car (or minivan), capable of carrying at least four passengers, in good condition with no commercial branding.
 Uber accepts manual and automatic cars, but it recommends an automatic transmission as this makes journeys more comfortable for drivers and passengers.